santisq/PSCompression/docs/en-US/Set-ZipEntryContent.md

 The `Set-ZipEntryContent` cmdlet can write or append content to a Zip Archive Entry.
 By default, this cmdlet replaces the existing content of a Zip Archive Entry, if you need to append content you can use the `-Append` switch.
 This cmdlet also supports writing or appending raw bytes while using the `-AsByteStream` switch.
 To send content to `Set-ZipEntryContent` you can use the `-Value` parameter on the command line or send content through the pipeline.

 If you need to create a new Zip Archive Entry you can use the [`New-ZipEntry` cmdlet](./New-ZipEntry.md).

+> [!NOTE]
+> Due to a .NET limitation, writing or appending content larger than 2 GB to an existing zip entry may fail.
+To handle such content, recreate the zip archive or use tools like 7-Zip.
+See issue #19 for details.

 ## EXAMPLES